GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-is_compiling_macros_in_module| replace:: to be documented

-.. |function-builtin-length| replace:: to be documented
+.. |function-builtin-length| replace:: length will return current size of table or array `arg`.

 .. |function-builtin-memcmp| replace:: to be documented

-.. |function-builtin-panic| replace:: to be documented
+.. |function-builtin-panic| replace:: will cause panic.
+The program will be determinated if there is no recover.
+Panic is not a error handling mechanism and can not be used as such.
+It is indeed panic, fatal error.
+It is not supposed that program can completely correctly recover from panic, recover construction is provided so program can try to correcly shut-down or report fatal error.
+If there is no recover withing script, it will be called in calling eval (in C++ callee code).

 .. |function-builtin-peek| replace:: to be documented

-.. |function-builtin-print| replace:: to be documented
+.. |function-builtin-print| replace:: outputs string into current context log output

 .. |function-builtin-profile| replace:: to be documented